 This technique can be used anywhere, which is why the SODIS method is ideal for improving people’s health and quality of life in remote regions.

-HELVETAS Swiss Intercooperation offers training and assistance to local people to raise awareness about this simple and efficient method.
-Lectures in schools are particularly effective, as children quickly share their newly acquired knowledge with their families.
-This ensures that the benefits from SODIS are spread rapidly to many Vietnamese men and women.
+HELVETAS Swiss Intercooperation offered training and assistance to local people to raise awareness about this simple and efficient method.
+Lectures in schools were particularly effective, as children quickly share their newly acquired knowledge with their families.
+This ensured that the benefits from SODIS are spread rapidly to many Vietnamese men and women.